sbaiahmed1/react-native-menus/README.md

 **iOS:** Make sure you're running iOS 14 or later, as UIMenu is only available from iOS 14+.

 **Android:** Ensure your child component doesn't have `onPress` or other touch handlers that might interfere.
 The MenuView intercepts all touch events at the parent level.

+### Checkmark not updating on iOS/Android

+Pass and update `selectedIdentifier`. iOS does not shift the checkmark automatically—reflect selection in props via your `onMenuSelect` handler.

 ### Children prop is required